-You can use open source licensed software in your software app, but you must take care to read, understand, and follow the terms of the open source license that comes with the software.
+You can, if you wish, use open source licensed software in your software app, but you must take care to read, understand, and follow the terms of the open source license that comes with the software.

 Anyone who uses open source software has the freedom to modify the program, or to incorporate it into other programs.
 This is the reason the source code is provided to users.
-So long as the new work is only used internally, the open source license will not affect you.
-However, the provisions of an open source license will apply when you create a derivative work from open source code and publicly distributes it.
+Importantly, if you distribute new software that incorporates the open source software, then the open source license will apply to the derivative work.
 In this event, the new code must be distributed under the same open source license as the original code.
 This means the program must be licensed as a whole at no charge to all third parties under the terms of the open source license.

-To meet the Open Source Definition, a license must meet the following requirements.
-If you use OSI Cerrtified open source software in your app and publicly distribute it, you’ll have to comply with these rules as well.
+To meet the Open Source Definition, a license must meet the requirements described below.
+If you use OSI Certified open source software in your app and publicly distribute it, you’ll have to comply with these rules as well.

-First, the license must permit anyone who obtains and uses the covered software to sell or give it away it to others without having to pay a royalty or other fee to the original copyright owner(s).
-From now on, we’ll refer to such users as licensees.
+First, the open source license must permit anyone who obtains and uses the covered software to sell or give it away it to others without having to pay a royalty or other fee to the original copyright owner(s).
+Users are usually referred to as "licensees" since they are effectively "borrowing" the software.

-Open source software is not necessarily free—that is, without financial cost.
+Open source software is not necessarily free.
 Users may sell copies to others, and are free to charge whatever they want (and can get).
 In the open source universe, “free” refers to freedom, not price.
 Thus, some open source software is sold and some is given away; in all cases, the recipients are free to redistribute the software.

 Open source software is typically updated, debugged, modified, or otherwise altered by programmers other than the original creators.
 Since the software is open source and must be distributed along with the source code, these programmers need not obtain permission to make their changes.
 However, in the typical open source project, someone acts as a “maintainer.”
 This is a person, committee, or other body that works to maintain the integrity and usefulness of the software.